 - Public interest - processing is necessary for the performance of tasks carried out by a public authority or private organisation acting in the public interest.

 - Legitimate interests - Personal data may be processed on the basis that the controller has a legitimate interest in processing those data, provided that such legitimate interest is not overridden by the rights or freedoms of the affected data subjects.

 As both a processor and controller, Artesian has ensured that a) our processors (including our data suppliers) are GDPR compliant and b) that we have a legal basis for the processing for each type of data.
 That legal basis varies, dependent on the data considered.
 We have also put particular value on the rights of the data subjects; we have documented processes in place for reporting errors in data, data subject access requests and the right to erasure.
-More details on Artesian’s compliance are available here.
+More details on Artesian’s compliance are available in our statement.